munificent/craftinginterpreters/book/methods-and-initializers.md

 instance.method(argument);
 ```

-But remember in Lox and some other languages those two steps are distinct and
+But remember, in Lox and some other languages, those two steps are distinct and
-can be separated:
+can be separated.

 ```lox
 var closure = instance.method;